fhircat/CORD-19-on-FHIR/README.md

 ## License

-This dataset was derived from the CORD-19 dataset, and therefore consists of two subsets having different licenses:
+This dataset was derived from the CORD-19 dataset, and therefore consists of two subsets, having different licenses, that are intermingled in the CORD-19-on-FHIR dataset:

 - the CORD-19 dataset, subject to the CORD-19 license; and